satyabratapradhan01/AIRBNB-CLONE/README.md

 - Custom error handler middleware is used to catch and manage errors.
 - `ExpressError.js` handles custom errors with status codes and messages.

-## Contributing

-Contributions are welcome!
-Feel free to open issues and submit pull requests.

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.